dutchaug/devfest-2017/data/posts/2016-09-01-devfest-2016-announced.markdown

 ### What to expect

-* In 2015 the conference was visited by almost **500 attendees and 20 speakers from all over the world**.
-This year you can again expect stellar speakers from game-changers like Google, Bol.com, ING, and [Google Developer Experts](https://developers.google.com/experts/about)!
+* In 2015 the conference was visited by **430 attendees and 20 speakers from all over the world** and we are aiming to bring you an exciting and interesting programme this year again!
 * Every year more than 80% of our participants are **experienced developers**.
-DevFest NL will as always be highly technical without any marketing nonsense.
+DevFest NL will as always be highly technical for both beginners and seasoned developers.
-* Three parallel lecture tracks dedicated to **Android**, **Web** & **Cloud** technologies.
+* Three parallel lecture tracks dedicated to **Mobile**, **Web** & **Cloud** technologies.
-* **Expanded workshop area** where participants will have an opportunity to get some new practical skills from the best developers in Google-related technologies.
+* Workshops where participants will have an opportunity to get some new practical skills from the best developers in Google-related technologies.

-So hurry up and snag your tickets!
 You’ll be guaranteed to become inspired and enjoy yourself in the company of coders, hackers, geeks and experts of our industry.

 Watch our [**highlight video from GDG DevFest NL 2015**](https://www.youtube.com/watch?v=JiLYsYvCs-A):